ChrisForti/express-snippet-box/README.md

   `psql -U postgres -h localhost`
 - **For a basic GUI:**
   `curl -X POST localhost:8080/user`
+  - Then navigate to `localhost:8080` in your browser.

 5. Once you are linked up, run the server: